OliverHe/gedext/README.md

   * Use cursor to apply transformation only on selected text
   * Introduce replace newlines to replace \n characters with actual newlines
   * This together enables processing example01 fully
+* 0.7 - Introduce saving binary data to file and opening for base64
+  * Tested only on linux.

 ## TODO
 1. Cleanup specific x509 output